Am0rphous/Awesome/SysAdmin.md

 - [Lwan Web Server](https://github.com/lpereira/lwan) - Experimental, scalable, high performance HTTP server.
 - [MkChain](https://github.com/trimstray/mkchain) -  Open source tool to help you build a valid SSL certificate chain.
 - [NginX](https://nginx.org/en/) - an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+  - [nginx-location-match-visible](https://github.com/detailyang/nginx-location-match-visible) - 🍻 help you understand how does nginx location match works.
   - [Nginx Admin's Handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things.
 - [Proxify](https://github.com/projectdiscovery/proxify) - Swiss Army knife Proxy tool for HTTP/HTTPS traffic capture, manipulation, and replay on the go.
 - [ProxyChains by haad](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.